John Davies (British businessman): Family and early life

 Davies was born in Blackheath, London, on 8 January 1916, the second son of Arnold Thomas Davies (1882–1966) a Chartered accountant from Folkestone, by his wife Edith Minnie Harding (1880–1962) only child of Captain Francis Dallas Harding (1839–1902) - see Harding of Baraset - and Minnie Mary Malchus of Calcutta.
 Davies went to Windlesham House School in Sussex and St Edward's School, Oxford.
 He followed his father into accountancy as an articled clerk from 1934; he had just obtained professional qualifications as the youngest Chartered accountant in the country in 1939, when the outbreak of World War II led him to enlist in the Royal Army Service Corps.
 Davies was commissioned as a Second Lieutenant and spent most of the war in the Combined Operations headquarters.
 From 1945 he worked for Combined Operations Experimental Establishment (COXE), and received the MBE on demobilization in 1946.
 On 8 January 1943, he married Vera Georgina Bates, only child of George William Bates, Managing Director of Barratts Shoes, by his wife Elvina Rosa Taylor.
 The marriage produced two children; a daughter - Rosamond Ann, and a son - Francis William Harding Davies (Frank Davies).

 Business career

 He joined the Anglo-Iranian Oil Company as an accountant in the marketing division.
 He qualified as a Fellow of the Institute of Chartered Accountants in 1949.
-Davies worked for the company in London, Stockholm and Paris; the company renamed as British Petroleum in 1954.
+Davies worked for the company in London, Stockholm and Paris; the company becoming part of BP in 1954.
 In 1956, Davies was promoted to be General Manager (Markets) for BP, and in 1960 he was Director of BP Trading.

 The next year, Davies was appointed as Vice-Chairman and Managing Director of Shell-Mex & BP, becoming the youngest man ever to hold the post.
 This position put him in charge of a national chain of petrol stations.
 He also became a Director of Hill Samuel.
 Due to his position he was made a member of the grand council of the Federation of British Industry, and chaired a committee on technical legislation.
 His conduct on that committee was regarded as impressive.